Before applying to the Family Court for the Adoption

 - the parents or guardian of the biological parent, if the biological parent is below 21 years old.

-If you cannot obtain the notarised consent of the relevant persons under (1) - (4) above, you can apply to the Court to have their consent dispensed with.
-The Court may also decide to dispense with the consent if there are special circumstances that justify this.
+As adoption involves the extinguishment of rights, duties, obligations and liabilities of the birth parents and the vesting of such rights, duties, obligations and liabilities in the adoptive parents as stipulated in Sections 7(a) and 7(b) of the Adoption of Children Act, efforts have to be made to obtain the birth parents' consent for the adoption.
+If you are unable to obtain the notarised consent of the relevant persons under (1) - (4) above, you have to apply to the Court to have their consent dispensed with.
+The Court may decide to dispense with the consent if there are special circumstances to justify this.

 Step 6 Obtain all identification documents of the child